MCP Server

 - Click New MCP.

-- Fill in the server details.
+- Fill in the server details (URL, transport, authentication if needed).

 - Click Create MCP.